Wikileas/Twitter-username-checker/README.md

 ## How to use

-Just run the following command: `python3 twitter.py` OR `python twitter.py`
+Just run the following command: `python3 twitter.py` OR `python twitter.py` and load up usernames you desire to check into the `usernames.txt` file.

 ## Anaconda